Metaswitch/sas-client/README.md

 A makefile is provided to compile the code to an archive file (`libsas.a`), which can be statically linked by applications wishing to use this library.

+This repository uses the zlib and LZ4 compression libraries.
+As LZ4 may not be available in all distributions, it's included as a Git submodule.
+To check this submodule out, run `git submodule update --init` (or clone the repository with `git clone --recursive ...`).

 To build the library, run `make` in the top level directory.
 A `clean` target is also supplied.

 The library must be built with gcc 4.4 (or higher).
 It has been tested on Ubuntu and Red Hat Enterprise Linux